nation3/law/Constitution.linked.md

 The judicial power of Nation3 shall be vested in the Supreme Court and in such subordinate courts as may be provided by any written law for the time being in force.

 ### Constitution of Supreme Court
-The Supreme Court consists of the signatories lawfully elected in the Judges Multisig.
+The Supreme Court consists of the signatories lawfully elected in the Supreme Court Judges Multisig.

 ### Appointment of Supreme Court Judges
 a) The DAO shall elect Judges once a year on [%Judge Elections Day];